reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 Let's see how we can make use of these to make our mock banking application.
 A bank app will normally have features to create an account, withdraw money, deposit money, get details of an account, get all accounts.

-First, we'll create an entity class for a bank account.
+First, we'll create an entity class for a bank account:

 ```java
 public class Account {